Second tier review - putting your best case forward

 It’s also important to think about how you’re presenting your information and how this might need to be adjusted from one stage of review to the next.
 If a first tier review panel has determined that there wasn’t clear, substantive evidence to justify changing a rating, consider how you can improve your evidence or find other ways to demonstrate your claims.
 In some instances, presenting the same evidence to a ratings review panel without considering why that evidence did not lead to a change in your service’s rating at first tier review may result in the same outcome at second tier review.

 Prior to completing your application, take the time to carefully read through and understand the second tier review process.
+We also recommend reviewing sections 144 – 151 of the Education and Care Services National Law, and regulations 69-70 of the Education and Care Services National Regulations, relating to second tier review.
 If you need assistance or have questions about a second tier review you can contact ACECQA.

 As you plan your application, talk to your team(s) about the application process so they know and understand your purpose and intention for seeking a ratings review.
 This also gives them an opportunity to suggest evidence to support your application.